gontchain/kant1-pvmcore/README-EN.md

 2. [Solidity compiler for Windows](https://github.com/ethereum/solidity/releases/) and [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=52685) package for it.
 After unpacking the compiler archive into the desired destination (e.g., *С:\solc*) add it to your system's PATH variable.

+3. Install MS Visual Studio (MS Visual Studio 2017 is recommended), required for building CEMU and its libraries.

+4. Download and build [SystemC](http://www.accellera.org/downloads/standards/systemc) (recommended version is 2.3.2).
+Use MS Visual Studio for building.
+Place SystemC directory at *C:\systemc-2.3.2*.

 ## Building